riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 <img src="../images/posts/paging-and-sorting-part-2/app-done-part-2.png" class="img-responsive" />

 ##Creating the app
-If you followed along with <a href="/paging-and-sorting-part-1/index.html" target="_blank">part 1</a> you can continue along with the code you built up.
-Otherwise if you want to jump right into part 2, you can clone part 1 from GitHub as a starting point.
+If you followed along with <a href="/paging-and-sorting-part-1/index.html" target="_blank">part 1</a> you're all set.
+If not and you want to jump right into part 2, you can clone part 1 from GitHub as a starting point.
 This version of the application contains a paged list of customers and the ability to add more customers.

 ###Clone the Repo
 Note, if you aren't familiar with Git and / or don't have it installed you can download a zip of the code <a href="https://github.com/riebeekn/paging-and-sorting/tree/part-1" target="_blank">here</a>.
 Otherwise time to git down.